oneops/oneops-training/includes/user-1-beginner-6-operate.md

 ## Inspecting Environments

-After transition phase commit and deploy look at Environments
+After transition phase with _commit and deploy_ look at Environments

 - Summary
   - Status